EpicentralLabs/docs/src/products/xlabs.md

 ![xLABS 3](https://gist.github.com/user-attachments/assets/fa20f996-3852-4da6-bab8-a398ae550c8c)

+## Summary
-In summary, these three steps are executed as an automatic function of OPX and occur everytime a fee is generated.
-Real-time purchasing reduces the price volatility of xLABS,and serves as a safeguard for holders by ensuring constant liquidity on the market – its like a *reverse* rugpull.
+The above three steps are executed as an automatic function of OPX and occur everytime [fees](/products/fees) are generated.
+Real-time purchases of xLABS reduces price volatility and serves as a safeguard for holders by ensuring **constant** liquidity on the market.

 Once the user feels like realizing their yield, they can simply swap xLABS for their desired currency thus completing the life cycle of a xLABS token.
 It's as simple as staking and selling!